HVAC Diagnostic Fee: The Dreaded Trip Charge aka Service Call

 What are HVAC Trip Charges?

-An HVAC trip charge, often referred to as a service call fee, is a standard fee that an HVAC service company charges when they send a technician to your location, whether it's your home or business.
-This fee is separate from any repair or maintenance work performed and is generally designed to cover the technician's travel expenses, time, and expertise in diagnosing and assessing the HVAC system.
+An HVAC trip charge, often referred to as a service call fee, is a standard fee that an HVAC service company charges when they send a technician to your location, whether it’s your home or business.
+Diagnostic fees can vary based on the size of the company, with larger companies often charging lower fees to secure repair or installation work.
+This fee is separate from any repair or maintenance work performed and is generally designed to cover the technician’s travel expenses, time, and expertise in diagnosing and assessing the HVAC system.

 Typical Cost of an HVAC Trip Charge